Nehrəm

 Nehrəm (Nehram) is a village and the most populous municipality in the Babek District of Nakhchivan, Azerbaijan.
-It is located 4 km in the south from the district center, on the left bank of the Araz River.
-Its population is busy with grain-growing, vine-growing, horticulture, vegetable-growing, and animal husbandry.
+It is located 4 km south of the district center, on the left bank of the Araz River.
+Its population engages in grain-growing, vine-growing, horticulture, vegetable-growing, and animal husbandry.
 There are 3 secondary schools, technical and vocational school, club, 4 libraries, kindergarten, music school, the house of schoolchildren, maternity hospital and hospital in the village.
 It has a population of 13,900 people.
 The water pipeline was built to the village from 4.3 km distance (1993).
 Nearby of the village there are workshops of aslant.
 Until recently, it was Azerbaijan's most populous rural community until surpassed by Ərkivan.

 Nehram is a historical village.
 Imamzada shrine in the village has an ancient history.
 In the south-west of the village, in the place called Gyzylburun, have been found the ruins of the settlement and cemetery of the Bronze Age.
 There are residence and cemetery of medieval ages in the territory of the village.
 The tombstones are content from tombs with inscriptions and stone-sculpted figures of ram.